 Listening to the Schiit Modi 3e DAC…

-The first song I used for my listening was “Blacklight Shine” by The Mars Volta (192/24).
+The first song I used for my listening was “Blacklight Shine” by The Mars Volta (192/24) (buy at Amazon on CD or Vinyl).
 I chose this track for its midrange and to a lesser extent the top end.
 In my listening, clarity was very good.
 I never felt like I was missing any of the beats from the tribal drumming, and there was really nice separation between the layered guitar sounds, bass guitar, synthesizer, and drums.
 It is also worth noting that the sound never got too bright, even as the guitar started to get closer to the top of the octave or the vocals of Cedric Bixler-Zavala start to reach for the higher notes.

-I also tested the Modi 3e with Jack White’s 2022 track “The Madman of Manhattan” (44.1/16).
+I also tested the Modi 3e with Jack White’s 2022 track “The Madman of Manhattan” (44.1/16) (buy at Amazon on CD or Vinyl).
 This track, while somewhat simplified for a Jack White track, pushed the low end quite a bit with the bass guitar in the first half, but as the track moves forward and the piano gets added in, the Modi 3e continues to provide clarity and neutrality.

 Does The Schiit Modi 3e Have Any Resale Value?